bnban/graph-anomaly-analysis/README.md

 1. Raw data: These are the data blocks of the decentralized social network Hive.Blog.
 Specifically, these are transactions in July 2022.
 2. Processed data used for constructing a graph consists of two main input datasets: Nodes and Edges.
    Which contains attributes such as:
-   - Node: ID, Type, Value, HP, VEST, HIVE, HDB, Total vote, No. Follower, No. Following, Created, Post Count, Reputation, Body.
+   - Node: ID, Type, Value, HP, Total vote, No. Follower, No. Following, Created, Post Count, Reputation.
-   - Edge: Source, Target, Type, Timestamp, Interaction_Strength, Link, Body.
+   - Edge: Source, Target, Type, Timestamp, Weight.

 With this processed data, we can build up the relationship between nodes and edges:
 ![Node_Interaction](img/Social_Structure.png)

-This repo contains the models and experiment notebooks for three tasks of network analysis:
-- Anomaly Node Classification (ANC)
-- Anomaly Edge Classification (AEC)
-- Link Prediction (LP).

 ![Data_Summary](img/HiveABN_summary.PNG)